 China, Kyrgyz Republic and Uzbekistan have conducted several rounds of consultations at various levels and have mostly agreed on the joint construction of the China-Kyrgyz Republic-Uzbekistan railroad.
 The Shanghai Cooperation Organization (SCO) has expressed support for the project (Podrobno.uz 2018a).
-The Eurasian Economic Union (EAEU) has indicated that it is willing to co-finance the project (Podrobno.uz 2017).12 The government of Afghanistan has also expressed support for the project and conducted consultations with the government of Uzbekistan on the joint construction of the Mazar-i-Sharif-Herat railway, which would enable rail shipments between Uzbekistan and Iran through Afghanistan (Podrobno.uz 2018b).13 Uzbekistan has started electrification of railways linking Pap with the Kyrgyz Republic (CA-News 2018).
-UNESCAP has indicated its willingness to help China, Kyrgyz Republic and Uzbekistan draft an intergovernmental agreement on joint use of the China-Kyrgyz Republic-Uzbekistan railway (Podrobno.uz 2018c).
+The Eurasian Economic Union (EAEU) has indicated that it is willing to co-finance the project (Podrobno.uz 2017).
+The government of Afghanistan has also expressed support for the project and conducted consultations with the government of Uzbekistan on the joint construction of the Mazar-i-Sharif-Herat railway, which would enable rail shipments between Uzbekistan and Iran through Afghanistan (Podrobno.uz 2018b).
+13

-When the China-Kyrgyz Republic-Uzbekistan railway is completed, it will generate many benefits.
+When the China-Kyrgyz Republic-Uzbekistan rail-way is completed, it will generate many benefits.
 Notably, it will reduce the transport costs and times not only for shipments between China and the Kyrgyz Republic and between China and Uzbekistan, but also between China, on the one hand, and Tajikistan, Turkmenistan, Afghanistan and West Asia, on the other hand.
 According to one estimate, the railway will shorten the transport time for rail shipments between China and West Asia by 7-8 days (Podrobno.uz 2017b).
 Furthermore, the railway will generate transit income for the Kyrgyz Republic and Uzbekistan.
 It will also foster development of logistics services in these countries in part because various parts of the railway will have different widths and shipments along the railway will involve transshipments.